j4w8n/mkrt/README.md

 ### Examples

-`mkrt .` - Adds a route to your project root, although this may be created by default when you install SvelteKit.
+`mkrt .` - Adds a page route to your project's routes directory (src/routes by default in SvelteKit)

 `mkrt about` - creates a /about route

-`mkrt api/auth -sj` - creates a server route, with a .js file extension
+`mkrt api/auth -sj` - overrides the default config, if needed, and creates a server route with a .js file extension

 `mkrt company -n corp` - creates a page route with a named layout; so the svelte file will be `+page@corp.svelte`